kammitama5/kammitama5.github.io/_posts/2017-6-19-Monday-June-19th.md

 ![ud_011](/images/ud_011.png)

-## And..I got some review from my notes, so working on fixing that
+## And..I got some review of my notes from a Forum Mentor, so working on fixing stuff

 ![ud_012](/images/ud_012.png)